Sands45/Average-Joes-3620-FRC/README.md

 8) Computer display for streaming matches or marketing presentations.
 9) Enough tools (with drawer storage) for 3 people to work on the robot at once.
 10) We build the robot out of the Pit carts (so we know where all the tools are and are used to working in that space).
-11) Actuators are ~1,500 N 12vdc units off Amazon 18" stroke.
+11) Actuators are ~1,500 N 12vdc units from Amazon 18" stroke.
 12vdc power supply in the cart for primary power.
-Backup power is off a robot battery.
+Backup power is a robot battery.
-12) The gas shocks are 36" 100 lb units off Amazon.
+12) The gas shocks are 36" 100 lb units from Amazon.
 The upper weighs about 250lbs unloaded.
 If an actuator failed, we'd unload the upper, manually raise, then prop up.
 13) Linear slides are "SBR12" sized units, again Amazon.
 SBR12 rails are about 1.5" wide, so convenient when bolting them up to the 1.5" AL extrusions.
+14) Plywood for the deck, benchtop and side covers.
+3/4" for bench and decks.
+1/4" slides nicely into the T-slot for side covers.
+15) Interior Gloss enamel for most paint, "deck" paint for benchtop.
-14) The floor shows a 10x10 grid, and a 8x8 grid for reference.
+16) The floor shows a 10x10 and a 8x8 grid for reference.
-15) There are a whole bunch of quality of life things we added:
+17) There are a whole bunch of quality of life things we added:
     * Coat hooks on the end in the corner - Michigan after all.
     * Fans on the B cart so the pit crew stays cool when turning the robot for the next match.
     * Lots and lots of lighting.
-    * Slim mini computer for match schedule display (a rasp pi would work too).
-Eventually we may do a stop motion or live displays from the pits.
+    * Slim mini computer for match schedule display (a raspberry pi would work too).
+Eventually we may do a stop motion video or live display stream from the pits.
     * Lots and lots of organization for tools.
     * Polycarb "doors" (the things with the X's on them) to retain stuff in the cart for transport.
-Fast and easy to install / remove.
+Fast and easy to install / remove and robust
     * Eye bolts in key locations to retain parts, drawers, lights, etc. We used shipping straps for this.

 **A Cart:**